NativeScript/docs-v8/README.md

-Writing Guide from the Vue team we can refer to and follow: https://v3.vuejs.org/guide/contributing/writing-guide.html
+You can refer to and follow the writing guide from the Vue team at : https://v3.vuejs.org/guide/contributing/writing-guide.html

 ```cli
 git clone https://github.com/NativeScript/docs-new.git